-There is no filing fee for an Injunction for Protection Against Domestic Violence, Repeat Violence, Sexual Violence or Dating Violence.
+There is no filing fee for an Injunction for Protection Against Domestic Violence, Repeat Violence, Sexual Violence, Dating Violence or Stalking.

 If the respondent is outside the State of Florida and service must be effected outside the State of Florida, you must be prepared to supply the Clerk with the following information:

 - Name, address and phone number of Sheriff's Department having jurisdiction over where respondent may be found